What Is the Best Trampoline for Kids? (2023) | Expert Picks

 Description: Springfree’s Jumbo Square Trampoline is the largest square-shaped trampoline you can buy (13 ft x 13 ft) and would be great for jumping enthusiasts looking for a large space to practice jumps/acrobatics.

 Main Pro: In addition to the pros mentioned with the previous three Springfree models, the Large Square Trampoline can add to a backyard’s aesthetic and not take away from it, as some trampolines do.
-You can also customize the trampoline, choosing from seven different colors.
+You can also customize the trampoline, choosing from seven different colours.

 Main Con: Just like all Springfree Trampolines, the cost of the Large Square may be prohibitive for some with smaller budgets.